Pitching Circle

 Also known as: circle, pitcher's circle

 In fast-pitch rules, the circle is typically an eight-foot-radius ring centered on the pitching rubber.
-The pitcher must start with both feet within its boundary before beginning the delivery, and the circle also governs infield-fly and other proximity rules for defensive positioning.
-For a hitter or coach studying video, the circle is the fixed reference frame against which every other pitching mechanic — stride length, push-off distance, release point — is measured, because the rubber sits at its center and distances are always described relative to it.
+Legal foot placement at delivery is governed by the pitcher's plate itself.
+The circle's rulebook role is the look-back rule.
+This means once the pitcher has possession of the ball inside the circle, a runner off base must immediately either advance or return.
+For a hitter or coach studying video, the circle is the fixed reference frame against which every other pitching mechanic.
+This means stride length, push-off distance, release point.
+This means is measured.
+This is.
+This is because the rubber sits at its center and distances are always described relative to it.

 Before analyzing any pitching mechanic, first locate the circle in the video frame — it gives you a fixed scale for everything else the pitcher does.